Ryback2501/TendoMode/README.md

 The instructions about how to setup the modules are on the [Readme.md](https://github.com/Ryback2501/wafam/blob/master/Readme.md) file of the WAFAM project.

+## Customizations
+This layout is prepared to have a different look and feel depending on the active filter.

+The idea was to create filters for the games, each one for a different region, and show the games of a region with the look and feel of the corresponding console for that region.
+The game versions released in Japan would have the Famicom look and feel and the game versions released in USA or Europe, the NES look and feel.

+I haven't included all the media files in the repository to avoid copyright problems, but they are available in this post.
+There are links under the screenshots.
+None of the images are the original images, because I had to resize and adapt them, but prevention is better than cure.
 ## How to add customizations?
 1. Create a folder inside the **UI** folder of the layout with all the images (as in the Nintendont folder already included).
 2. If you need to, add a flag image in the **UI/Flags** folder of the layout.